hediet/vscode-debug-visualizer/extension/README.md

 Constructs a graph containing all objects reachable from object the expression evaluates to.
 Graph is constructed using a breadth search.
 Stops after 50 nodes.

+### Array Grid

+Creates Grid visualization data for an array.

 ## UI Features

 -   **Multi-line Expressions**: Press `shift+enter` to add a new line and `ctrl+enter` to evaluate the expression.